 There are multiple options when choosing a suitable flooring for your chicken run.
 If your run is on your lawn and portable, you can move it around the garden once an area has become worn to allow the grass to recover; though if you have a chicken run that remains in one position or you don’t have a lawn, you may find that after some rain it becomes a bit of a quagmire, difficult to clean and your poor ladies get very muddy feet and legs.
 We’ve taken a look at few of the options that are widely used:

-• Wood Chips
+• Wood Chippings

 • Pea Gravel

-• Wood shavings
+• Wood Shavings

 Coarse sand is relatively inexpensive and droppings are easy to clean from it, most simply by using a cat litter scoop.
 Some of the sand can wash away or into the soil below unless contained, but as the sand disperses it can be topped up.
 Many chicken keepers swear by sand as an easy option and rake the droppings into the sand rather than ‘poop scoop’ so that they break down over time, then they remove the top layer every six months and top it up; however, some keepers complain that in uncovered runs sand works into the mud too easily if a thin layer is used and is easily dragged around on wet shoes or wellies, so the use of sand is a little divided.